SaxySam/Git_Instructions/README.md

 # but do track lib.a, even though you're ignoring .a files above
 !lib.a

-# only ignore the TODO file in the current directory, not subdir/TODO
+# only ignore the TODO file in the current directory, not subdir
 /TODO

 # ignore all files in any directory named build